Digital heritage: Digital heritage stewardship

 Digital heritage stewardship is a form of digital curation which is modeled after collaborative curation.
 Digital heritage stewardship means stepping away from typical curatorial practices (e.g. discovering, arranging, and sharing information, material, and/or content) in favor of practices which allow its stakeholders the opportunity to contribute historical, political, and social context and culture.
 The collaborative practice encourages the creation, engagement, and maintenance of relationships with the relative communities from which certain information, material, and/or content originates.

 A notable use of digital heritage stewardship is for the preservation of Indigenous heritage.
 The Plateau Peoples' Web Portal is an online archive developed and collaborated on by representatives from six different tribes — the Colville, Coeur d'Alene, Spokane, Umatilla, Yakama, and Warm Springs — along with the team for Washington State University Libraries' Manuscripts, Archives, and Special Collections to curate Plateau peoples' cultural materials.

 Digital heritage studies

-Digital heritage studies examines how people use the Internet to engage with elements of the past and attribute social and cultural meanings to them in the present.
+Digital heritage studies examine how people use the Internet to engage with elements of the past and attribute social and cultural meanings to them in the present.
 They also look into how concepts of history can change depending on the groups of people that engage with the objects or historical concepts.
 Digital heritage studies have also led to investigations on heritage as experiences.